 Triangle Summer Movie Deals for Families

-Date: May 13, 2013
+Date: May 4, 2015

 Enjoy free or discounted films this summer that both you and your kids can have fun watching.

-• Pizza and a Show
+• Pizza and a Movie

 • Free Morning Movies

-Free, kid friendly movie screened at 10 a.m. every first and third Tuesday in May and June at the Halle Cultural Arts Center.
+Free, kid friendly movie screened at 10 a.m. on May 5 and 19.
 Most films will be animated.
 Attendees may bring their own snacks.
 Call 919-249-1120 for the movie title of the week.
+More information online

 • Free Friday Night Flicks